 As the Washington Post’s Steve Hendrix recently detailed in a dispatch introducing readers to the “water whisperers” of the National Park Service, the herculean effort required to keep these fountains flowing during “fountain-fighting season” (aka summer) is also indisputable.

-Park service service employees contend against “19th-century plumbing, balky pumps and an $850 million maintenance backlog," among other things.
+In recent years, fountain-tending park service employees have found themselves engaged in an uphill battle against “19th-century plumbing, balky pumps and an $850 million maintenance backlog" among other things.
 After all, there’s nothing as disheartening as a grand public fountain sans water.
 As Hendrix aptly puts it, “dry fountains are the empty storefronts of public architecture, depressing testaments to civic shortcomings.”

 This is particularly true in Washington.